apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**NYC pro-Palestine rally splits Democrats over Israel**
+**Shooting at Bowie State University in Maryland leaves 2 injured, say police, who believe more than 1 shooter involved**

-You can read more about it [here](https://www.politico.com/news/2023/10/08/nyc-palestine-rally-democrats-israel-00120533).
+You can read more about it [here](https://www.cnn.com/2023/10/08/us/bowie-state-university-maryland-shooting/index.html).

 ## Requirements
 - Python 3.8